sseshadr/CarND-Vehicle-Detection/writeup_report.md

 (2) I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 This threshold value was obtained empirically to have a reasonable balance between number of false positives and lack of actual detections (false negatives).
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 Example frame, raw detections, corresponding heat map and the filtered bounding box based on the thresholded heat map is shown below.

 ![alt text][image8]
+(3) To remove the sensitivity against noisy bounding boxes, I implemented an accumulated heat map mechanism (thanks to the project reviewer's idea).
+The idea is to keep track of the heat map of the previous 'N' frames and computing an accumulated heat map by adding all those frames.
+Then we implement (2) where we threshold on the accumulated heat map.
+The logic is that, if there were boxes that appeared in only 1 frame, they would have relatively less 'heat' thus getting thresholded out.
+This also helps in a much higher threshold value for the heat map since now we are looking at an accumulation of 5 frames.
+The negative impact of this is that it might take a few frames for a detection to be 'confirmed'.

+(4) Additonally, I also implemented a filtering mechanism to remove smaller bounding boxes.
+This was a function of the area of the estimated bounding boxes.
+Emrpirically arrived at a value of 1000 pixels.
+This could be tuned more to achieve a balance between false positives and false negatives.

+(5) Also used the C parameter when training the SVC to generalize the model as explained in the training classifier section above.
 ---

 ### Discussion